 Based on recent UK mortgage statistics, the average cost to UK lenders for mortgages has gradually increased year on year, starting at £138 billion in 2011 and rising to a peak of £322 billion pounds as of 2022.

-According to UK Finance, the quantity of loans issued for remortgaging has also risen, with the three-year period from 2011 seeing a peak of only £45 billion in 2014—a mere £5 billion more than in 2011.
+According to UK Finance, the number of loans issued for remortgaging has also risen.
+In 2014, the gross lending of all homeowner remortgages (excluding buy-to-let remortgages) stood at £45 billion —a mere £5 billion more than in 2011.
 This indicates demand stability within the market.

 In 2021, during the height of the Covid-19 pandemic, UK remortgage stats show a record low 21% of approved loans were for remortgaged properties.
 In that year, the UK’s gross mortgage market value stood at £310 billion, whereas the remortgage figure was only at £65 billion—the largest disparity between the two figures since records began.